SkyC0der/HNG-Internship/readme.txt

-Stage 1 task of HNG internship :-)
+This is the Stage 1 task of HNG internship :-)